-Briefly introduce the speech.
-The introduction should be kept to naming Chavez, the speech, and the year and place where he delivered it.
+Briefly introduce students to the text.
+The introduction should be kept to naming the author, the book and chapter title, and the year.

 Students should be allowed to approach the text freshly and to make their own inferences based on textual content.
 Plenty of instruction and support will follow to ensure comprehension for all students.
 The question helps orient students to the text and begins the focus on searching for textual evidence.